 If you have time, then take the detour to the tip of the Tarbat Ness Peninsula before heading to Portmahomack and admire the impressive Tarbat Ness Lighthouse.
 Standing at 40 meters tall, this is the third tallest lighthouse in Scotland.
 Although it can’t be visited, it’s worth taking in the stunning landscape of the peninsula and enjoying the lovely coastal walk.
 The lighthouse was built in 1830 after 16 vessels were wrecked in a storm.

 Portmahomack Beach (Portmahomack)

-A short 15 minute drive north east of Balintore is the lovely sandy beach of Portmahomack.
-It sits on the extreme tip of the Tarbat Peninsular in a sheltered bay.
+Five kilometers south west of the lighthouse or a short 15 minute drive north east of Balintore is the lovely sandy beach of Portmahomack.
+It sits on the extreme tip of the Tarbat Ness Peninsula in a sheltered bay.
 The surrounding waters of the Moray Firth are a good place to spot dolphins and if you are very lucky maybe even a whale.
-The gently slope of the beach has made it a popular place for water sports during the summer.
+The gentle slope of the beach has made it a popular place for water sports during the summer.